Enhancing precision of atomic clocks by tuning disorder in accessories: Estimation of an unknown parameter

-The superscript ``$(p)$" stands for the initial probes in which, each copy is a single-qubit state and ``$(e)$" represents the same, containing copies of two-qubit maximally entangled states. $\nu$ is the number of measurements done on the encoded probes.
-So, for the former case $\nu=n$, and $\nu=n/2$ for the latter.
-For both the cases, the uncertainty in measuring $\omega$ is optimal with respect to best measurement strategy and best input states.
-From Eq.~(\ref{nl_prod}), we can see that the minimum error in frequency estimation, using two copies of product inputs is $\frac{1}{t\sqrt{2}}$.
-The same minimum error using a single copy of two-qubit maximally entangled state is $\frac{1}{2t}$, which is $< \frac{1}{t\sqrt{2}}$.
-So, using maximally entangled initial probes offers a benefit in measurement precision over the same for uncorrelated initial probes.
-This enhancement of metrological precision by introducing quantumness in the initial states is a key idea of quantum metrology.

-The minimum deviations in frequency estimation, given in Eq.~(\ref{nl_prod}), are not due to imprecise measurements of $\omega$ in an experiment.
-It is the lower bound of the deviation of the estimated parameter, which directly comes from the quantum Cram\'er-Rao bound and is attainable for a large number of repetitions of an experiment corresponding to an optimal strategy.
-Below we discuss the prescription of obtaining the quantum Cram\'er-Rao bound.
+The minimum deviations in frequency estimation are not due to imprecise measurements of the parameter in an experiment.
+It is a fundamental lower bound on the standard deviations of estimators of the parameter to be estimated, where the outcomes of measurements - on which the estimators depend - are distributed according to the probabilities dictated by the Born rule.
+This is the quantum Cram\'{e}r-Rao bound~\cite{Helstrom,Holevo,Braunstein,Milburn,Hayashi1,Hayashi2,Paris_book,Paris4}, which is attainable for a large number of repetitions of an experiment corresponding to an optimal strategy.
+Below we discuss the prescription of obtaining this bound.
 Suppose an unknown parameter, $\theta$, is encoded in a state, $\rho(\theta)$, of a physical system.
 To estimate $\theta$, a measurement of elements $\{\Pi_x\}$ is done on the system, and let the probability distribution for a measurement outcome $x$ be $f(x|\theta)$.
 Now, let us take the outcome of a single measurement to be $x_1$.
-Based on this outcome, the predicted value of $\theta$ can be represented by the estimator function $g(x_1)$~\cite{Maccone,review1}.
+Based on this outcome, the predicted value of $\theta$ can be represented by the estimator function $\hat{\theta}(x_1)$~\cite{Maccone,review1}.
 For a large number of measurements, our prediction is assumed to be correct on an average for a fixed $\theta$.
 Therefore,

-Such a $g(x)$ is called an unbiased estimator.
-So, for a given $\theta$, we get a distribution of the estimate $g(x)$ with probability $f(x|\theta)$.
+Such a $\hat{\theta}(x)$ is called an unbiased estimator.
+So, for a given $\theta$, we get a distribution of the estimate $\hat{\theta}(x)$ with probability $f(x|\theta)$.
 The variance of the estimator function, while estimating $\theta$, is lower bounded by the Cram\'{e}r-Rao inequality given by